Guide

 Jökulsárlón

-If you travel in a camper van with indoor living amenities, the Jökulsárlón car park is equipped for your needs.
-On the other hand, there is no camp site near the area and even though many pitch their tents on the site, it is prohibited and should be avoided.
+If you travel in a camper van with indoor living amenities, you cannot stay on the Jökulsárlón car park.
+There is no camp site near the area and even though many pitch their tents on the site, it is prohibited and should be avoided.

 If you want to stay in the area you can spend a night in a guesthouse or hotel, there are several between Höfn and Skaftafell but none directly near Jökulsárlón.